 If you read this far, you might already know if Google Slides or PowerPoint is the best software for you.
-If not, don't worry — we have an even better option.
+If not, don't worry — we have another option!

-If you are looking for the best of both worlds, the most effective tool for any presentation is Visme.
+If you are looking for the best of both worlds, Visme is an incredibly effective presentation tool.